100mslive/100ms-docs/common/bulk-role-change-errors.md

 ### Bulk Role Change Errors

-You may get the following errors for bulk role chage:
+You may get the following errors for bulk role change:

 | Message                                | Meaning                                                  |
 |----------------------------------------|----------------------------------------------------------|